security-force-monitor/research-handbook/source/units-relations.rst

 Units have a ``command`` relationship when the related parent unit can order the unit to perform some operational activity.
 These cover both *de jure* and *de facto* relationships between units.

-The ``class`` entry in this field is exclusively used for modeling the different "classes" or "intakes" of security force training or academic insitutions.
+The ``class`` entry in this field is exclusively used for modeling the different "classes" or "intakes" of security force training or academic institutions.

 .. admonition:: Example